I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Her story made it into the news media and other people with HSAM came forward.
 So far, about 60 cases have been identified.

 Interestingly, people with HSAM are no better than the rest of us in remembering a random list of words or the items we need at the supermarket we are so sure we don’t need to write down.
-Dang, forgot toothpaste.
+Dang, forgot the toothpaste.

 The total recall for such people is limited to their own life experiences, but why it happens at all is still a bit of a mystery.
 Brain scans don’t reveal any physical abnormalities in those with HSAM, so neuroscientists are left with making guesses, albeit educated ones.
-People with the condition have a higher than usual ability to fantasize and to immerse themselves in activities.
+People with the condition have a higher than usual ability to fantasize and immerse themselves in activities.